-- Gardens by the Bay: This is definitely a must visit Singapore park.
+This is definitely a must visit Singapore park.
 The highlights here are the towering Supertree Grove – treelike structures 25m-50m (82-160 feet) high that seem like they were pulled from the set of Avatar.
-Check out the special events, including the Gardens by the Bay Light Show, at their main web page.

-- S.E.A.
-Aquarium: SEA Aquarium Singapore is the second largest aquarium in the world.
+SEA Aquarium in Singapore is the second largest aquarium in the world.
 It is part of the Marine Life Park, which includes the Adventure Cove Waterpark.
 It’s located on the Resort World Sentosa Island in Southern Singapore.
-You can purchase your S.E.A.
-Aquarium tickets at the official page of the Sentosa Aquarium.
-This Singapore Aquarium was the largest aquarium in the world till 2014, when the Chimelong Ocean Kingdom in Hengqin, China opened.

-When we travel, we use Lonely Planet.
-By clicking the image and buying a book at our Amazon.com link, we get a small referral fee at no additional cost to you.
+For More on Singapore: When we travel, we use Lonely Planet.
+By buying a book at one of the Amazon.com links below, we get a small referral fee at no additional cost to you.